ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>q</blockquote>

 <h3>4.
-Difference Between throw and throws in Java - <a href="https://medium.com/@gaddamnaveen192/difference-between-throw-and-throws-in-java-971817abae81" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is the cognitive load that TypeScript forces on developers worth the "type safety" it provides? - <a href="https://medium.com/@araujo88/is-the-cognitive-load-that-typescript-forces-on-developers-worth-the-type-safety-it-provides-d663da041ff3" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gaddam.Naveen`**
+✍️ **posted by `Leonardo`**

-<blockquote>in Java, exception handling is a critical aspect of writing robust applications, and understanding the difference between throw and throws…</blockquote>
+<blockquote>By Leonardo Araujo, Senior Software Engineer at [Redacted]
+January 15, 2025</blockquote>

 <h3>5.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>